Thousands of Guaido supporters march against Maduro in Venezuela - Journal du Cameroun

 “If nothing major happens, Guaido’s leadership will end up on ice,” political analyst Jesus Castillo-Molleda told AFP.

-A recent poll by the Delphos firm showed that 38 percent of opponents to Maduro want a new leader to emerge.
+A recent poll by the Delphos firm showed that 38 percent of opponents of Maduro want a new leader to emerge.

 In downtown Caracas, hundreds of Chavistas dressed in red mobilized in support of Maduro and Morales.